 Melville joined Sanlam Investments in 2011.
 As portfolio manager within the fixed interest team, his responsibilities include portfolio management, research, trading, valuations, investment process management and development, as well as product development and execution.
 He manages both institutional and retail portfolios totalling R50 billion.
 After obtaining a B.Comm.
 (Honours) degree from the University of Stellenbosch, Melville joined Novare Investments as a consulting team member of hedge funds, multi-manager and pension funds and then as portfolio manager for multi-manager products.
 Melville is a certified Financial Risk Manager, a Chartered Financial Analyst and a Chartered Alternative Investment Analyst.

 Income funds derive their income from interest-bearing instruments as defined.
-The yield is a

 Transaction Cost (TC) | 0.02% of the value of the Financial Product was incurred as costs relating to the buying and selling of the assets underlying the Financial Product.
 Transaction Costs are a necessary cost in administering the Financial Product and impacts Financial Product returns.
 It should not be considered in isolation as returns may be impacted by many other factors over time including market returns, the type of Financial Product, the investment decisions of the investment manager and the TER.